Michael Elphick

 Michael John Elphick (19 September 1946 – 7 September 2002) was an English film and television actor.
 He played the eponymous private investigator in the ITV series Boon and Harry Slater in BBC's EastEnders.
 He was nominated for a BAFTA Award for Best Supporting Actor for his performance in the 1983 film Gorky Park.

-In his prime, Elphick always looked older than he was, and with his gruff Sussex accent and lip-curling sneer he often played menacing hard men.
+With his gruff Sussex accent and lip-curling sneer, he often played menacing hard men.

-Elphick struggled with a highly publicised addiction to alcohol; at the height of his problem he admitted to consuming two litres of spirits a day, which contributed to his death from a heart attack in 2002.
+Elphick struggled with an addiction to alcohol; at the height of his problem, he admitted to consuming two litres (½ gallon) of spirits a day, which contributed to his death from a heart attack in 2002.

 Early life

 Elphick grew up in Chichester, Sussex, where his family had a butcher's shop.
 He was educated at Lancastrian Secondary Modern Boys School in Chichester, where he took part in several school productions including Noah and A Midsummer Night's Dream.
 He initially considered joining the Merchant Navy and helped out in his local boatyard during school holidays.

 It has been reported that he stumbled upon acting by chance when, at the age of 15, he took a job as an apprentice electrician at the Chichester Festival Theatre while it was being built.
 He gained an interest in acting whilst watching stars such as Laurence Olivier, Michael Redgrave and Sybil Thorndike.
 Olivier advised Elphick to go to drama school and gave him two speeches to use at auditions.
-Elphick was offered a number of places but decided to train at the Central School of Speech and Drama in Swiss Cottage (aged 18), because Olivier had attended there.
+Elphick was offered a number of places but decided to train at the Central School of Speech and Drama, in Swiss Cottage (aged 18), because Olivier had attended there.